Code of Conduct for Clubs and Organizations

 - First Time Non-compliance–Student groups that fail to meet the required attendance standards as outlined above will not immediately lose all privileges recognition.
 They will still be allowed to use Shepherd University facilities and the Student Center for meetings and activities.
 However, they will be placed on provisional status with the Student Government Association and Student Life Council.
 While on provisional status in order to maintain recognition, groups must comply with the following restrictions/responsibilities:

-- Must submit the minutes of all meetings to the student center assistant director/student activities and leadership (Student Center 101) by the first of each month.
+- Must submit the minutes of all meetings to the Director of Student Activities and Leadership in the Student Center 110 by the first of each month.

 - Must attend all Student Government Association meetings (no absences allowed) during the period of provisional status.
 (Groups on provisional status may still vote in Student Government Association).